Parisra/Solar-Transition-Paper/README.md

 2. The notebooks is customised for networks of this study, so care should be taken when using it to produce similiar figures for PyPSA network files.

-%## Usage

-%The notebooks use pre-solved networks (main scenario files avialble at zenodo:https://zenodo.org/records/11277299) to produce the figures from the paper.
-%PyPSA-Eur-Sec v0.6.0 is used to produce the networks.